phoenixanimations/CrystalCastles/CrystalCastles-Text/README.txt

 17. When the editor uses reflection it most label the reflected variable with:
     /// This variable is affected by the editor reflection.

+18. If you're having polymorphing problems/component problems, instead of polymorphing consider making it into two components.

+19. *Do not* make buttons attach components in the editor.